json420/degu/doc/degu.client.rst

 `HTTPConnection`_ is rather overloaded because it is really *two* types of objects (from two different problem domains) entangled into one:

     1. A server specification object ("where" the server is and "how" to create connections to it)

-    2. A connection object (a specific TCP connections created according to the above "where" and "how")
+    2. A connection object (a specific TCP connection created according to the "where" and "how")

 An `HTTPConnection`_ instance itself acts as the connection object for the current TCP connection (when there is one).
 Although you can create, use, and